amirivojdan/shekar/README.md

 - **`fasttext-d100`**: A 100-dimensional CBOW model trained on [Persian Wikipedia](https://huggingface.co/datasets/codersan/Persian-Wikipedia-Corpus).
 - **`fasttext-d300`**: A 300-dimensional CBOW model trained on the large-scale [Naab dataset](https://huggingface.co/datasets/SLPL/naab).

-> **Note:** The word embeddings are static due to Gensim’s outdated dependencies, which can lead to compatibility issues.
-To ensure stability, the embeddings are stored as pre-computed vectors.

 ```python
 from shekar.embeddings import WordEmbedder